I. Alcohol is Sexist

 Alcohol is sexist.
 It treats men and women differently.
 And no law can stop alcohol from being sexist.

 Actually, alcohol itself isn’t the problem.
-It’s our bodies that treat alcohol differently.
+It’s our bodies.
+They treat alcohol differently.
 Men and women are unequal when it comes to alcohol.
 It is we who are “sexist” regarding alcohol.
 Again, no law can change that fact.

 Men and women of the very same height and weight treat alcohol differently.
 Other things equal, it takes less alcohol for women to become intoxicated.
-There are physiological reasons for this.
+There are physical reasons for this.

 First, women have a higher proportion of body fat than men.
 Fat cannot absorb alcohol.
 So alcohol is concentrated at higher levels in their blood.

-Let men and women of the same height and weight drink the same amount of alcohol in the same period of time.
+Let men and women of the same height and weight drink the same amount of alcohol.
+And in the same period of time.
 The women will have a higher blood alcohol concentration (BAC) than the men.

 Second.
-Women also have less of a gastric enzyme (dehydrogenase) that breaks down or metabolizes alcohol before it can enter the bloodstream.
+Women also have less of a gastric enzyme (dehydrogenase).
+It breaks down some alcohol before it can enter the bloodstream.
 Because of this, women absorb up to nearly 30% more alcohol into their bloodstream.
-This, compared to men of the same height and weight who drink the same amount of alcohol in the same time.
+This, compared to men of the same height and weight.
+And who drink the same amount of alcohol in the same time.

-In addition, hormonal changes during the menstrual cycle can affect alcohol metabolism adversely.
+Also, hormonal changes during the menstrual cycle can affect alcohol break down.
 This increases the impact of alcohol.

 Of course women are usually smaller and lighter than men.
 This fact alone means that the same amount of alcohol consumed at the same rate will have greater impact on them.